Radiotherapy destroys the DNA inside cancer cells to prevent them from reproducing, by using high-energy beams (X-Rays) or radiation.

 Radiotherapy can be used to destroy tumours, to shrink tumours before surgery, or to kill off remaining cancer cells after surgery or chemotherapy.
 It is also used to treat the symptoms and control the spread of cancer.

 Our radiotherapy partnership with GenesisCare, means that we can offer some of the most advanced radiotherapy treatments available today, including Gamma Knife Icon for brain and spinal tumours and Varian Edge for all tumour types, including stereotactic ablative radiotherapy (SABR) for all body sites.

-The centre, housed on-site at Cromwell Hospital, will also include the MRIdian MR Linac, a state-of-the-art system that combines an MRI scanner with a radiotherapy machine.
-This makes it possible to treat inoperable tumours in the liver, pancreas and other organs with extreme precision, as well as reducing treatment time for other cancers by more than half and minimising side effects.
+The centre, housed on-site at Cromwell Hospital, also includes the MRIdian MR Linac, a state-of-the-art system that combines an MRI scanner with a radiotherapy machine.
+This makes it possible to treat inoperable tumours in the liver, pancreas and other organs with extreme precision, as well as reducing treatment time for other cancers by more than half, and minimising side effects.

 Types of radiotherapy

 - External beam radiotherapy: x-rays given from outside your body, using a radiotherapy machine.